lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 https://www.amazon.com/Modern-Political-Tradition-Hobbes-Habermas/dp/B00KNLZWEA
 - open source study book...title? (no starch?)

-## Books on Privacy and Public Policy
+## Books on Privacy and Public Policy (and history of cybersecurity, and legal privacy)
 "Strangers and Intimates" Tiffany Jenkins ~2025

 ## Other Books